Money Order Z/A

 - You will get a certificate of posting in the form of a separate receipt.
 The receipt is originally a part of the money order form.

 - If the transfer is subject to a foreign exchange permit, you must produce such permit on posting.

 - The money will be delivered by the foreign postal operator only against certificate of delivery.

 - The money will be delivered by the foreign postal operator in the national currency of the country of destination.

 - Conversion currency will be used to convert the posted money to the currency of delivery.
 The conversion is based on the selling CZK/conversion currency exchange rate data published by the Czech National Bank as of the day of posting and the conversion currency/currency of delivery exchange rate fixed by the foreign postal operator.

 - In the absence of a conversion currency, the conversion is based on the selling CZK/currency of delivery exchange rate data published by the Czech National Bank as of the day of posting.

-- Check the Postal Terms and Conditions of the Czech Post - Other Postal Services (Part A.IX, Art.
-20) for countries using currencies of delivery other than the national currency as well as for information about conversion currency.
+- Check the Postal Terms and Conditions - International Terms and Conditions for countries using currencies of delivery other than the national currency as well as for information about conversion currency.

 - If your Money Order Z/A cannot be delivered by the foreign postal operator, you will get it back with a note describing the reason why it could not be delivered.